mtch99/Ballerz/README.md

 - [ ] Games feature
-    - [x] Ballerz Game client
-    - [x] Refactor FeedScreen wrapper to load all games on focus
-    - [ ] Display real game Time
-        - [x] Format date in feed item view
     TODO: Warning: for now, akk the games with 0 attendants are not displayed
         - [ ] Undo the last warning
         - [ ] Undo onNewNotification warning in Notifications repository
     - [x] Test with Dani
     - [x] Feed Item View
-        - [x] Organize Card
-        - [x] Display day and month when the game starts more than 6 days later
-        - [x] Change the game item color to green on checkin
     TODO:
     - [ ] Refactor Game interface.
 Change date fields to string type
     TODO: